 - 4. Select File / Head Surface Points and Sensors / Load Coordinate Files... (alternatively: ctrl-L) A window opens showing all auxiliary information that is associated with the data file. - 5.
 This dialog window allows to specify additional information on channel configuration (.ela), digitized head surface points (.sfp, .eps) and labels (.sfn) and more.
 Here, no additional files need to be loaded as all the relevant information is stored within the data file.
 If BESA finds auxiliary files with the same basename as the data file, they will be automatically loaded.
-Close the window. - page forward or backward.

-6. In order to page through your data, you can either hit the space bar or use the arrows in the bottom left corner of the main window.
-The arrows with the vertical bar allow you to move half a
+Close the window. - 6.
+In order to page through your data, you can either hit the space bar or use the arrows in the bottom left corner of the main window.
+The arrows with the vertical bar allow you to move half a page forward or backward.

 - 7. You can also jump directly to a certain time-point by pressing Goto / Time...
 You might also add markers or comments to your data by right-clicking into the data and selecting Marker or Comment.
-You can then jump directly to these events via the Goto menu as well. - 8.
-To rescale your data, use the amplitude scaling button on the right side of the main window (just below the button Scp).
-In the present case, the scaling of 50 μV is appropriate.
+You can then jump directly to these events via the Goto menu as well - into the data and selecting Marker or